anthonyfong100/sensitivity-app/README.md

 docker-compose build && docker-compose up
 ~~~

-> Go to http://www.localhost/api/file/docs or http://www.localhost/api/auth/docs for OpenAPI generated docs for file and auth microservice
+> Go to http://www.localhost/api/auth/docs or http://www.localhost/api/file/docs for OpenAPI generated docs for file and auth microservice

+---
+## Workflow for testing

+> TLDR: Create a user, authenticate and get a JWT token, Authorize using token, call file service api

+#### Auth-service
+1. Go to http://www.localhost/api/auth/docs and create a user
+2. Using that user that is just created, create a jwt token by posting to /token end point
+3. Copy that token

+#### File-service
+1. Authorize the page by clicking on the authorize button and pasting the token in.
+2. Explore the file service apis

+---
 ## Developing locally
 ### Setting up the repo